-Pursuant to Section 49-3-1201 et seq., Tennessee Code Annotated, the General Assembly of the state created the Tennessee State School Bond Authority to issue revenue bonds and notes to fund capital projects for the higher education institutions including both four-year institutions and two-year community colleges.
-Such loans are payable from user fees or savings generated from the projects in the case of energy conservation projects.
-The statute was amended in 1999 to authorize the Authority to issue QZABs and again in 2009 to authorize the Authority to issue QSCBs on behalf of LEAs throughout the State.
-For more specific financial information on long-term debt activity, see Note 5, Debt Payable, on pages 25 - 30 in the Notes to the Financial Statements.
+Pursuant to Tennessee Code Annotated, Section 49-3-1201 et seq., the General Assembly of the state created the Tennessee State School Bond Authority to issue revenue bonds and notes to financed capital projects for the higher education institutions including both four-year institutions and two-year community colleges.
+Such loans are payable from fees and charges, or in the case of energy conservation projects, the cost savings generated from the projects.
+The statute was amended in 1999 to authorize the Authority to issue QZABs and in 2009 to authorize the Authority to issue QSCBs on behalf of LEAs throughout the State.
+For more specific financial information on long-term debt activity, see Note 5, Debt Payable, on pages 24 - 30 in the Notes to the Financial Statements.